lastunicorn/active-time/documents/use-cases.md

 **steps**:

+- Get current time from system clock.
-- Create new `TimeRecord` starting with current time and add it to repository.
+- Create new `TimeRecord` starting with current time.
-- Start the the `RecorderTimer`.
+- Start the `RecorderTimer`.
 - Raise the `RecorderStarted` event.

 ## Stamp